Coussecousse/Coussecousse/README.md

 - English

 ## 📧 Contact me !
-I'm open to collaborating on practice projects, or for any apprenticeship positions you can reach me at <a href="mailto:adob.e@hotmail.com">adob.e@hotmail.com</a> 😊
+I'm open to collaborating on practice projects or for any apprenticeship positions !
+You can reach me at <a href="mailto:adob.e@hotmail.com">adob.e@hotmail.com</a> 😊